Kautenja/PotatoChips/README.md

 ## SN76489

-SN76489 is an emulation of the [Texas Instruments SN76489][TI-SN76489] audio processing unit from the Sega Master System for VCV Rack.
+SN76489 is an emulation of the [Texas Instruments SN76489][TI-SN76489] audio processing unit from the [Sega Master System][SegaMasterSystem] for VCV Rack.
 The SN76489 chip contains three pulse waveform generators and a noise generator that selects between white-noise and periodic noise (LFSR).

 <p align="center">
 <img alt="SN76489" src="manual/SN76489/img/SN76489-Module.svg">